dempe/blog/resources/posts/phantom-in-the-light.md

 Newton published the results of his experiments in his book[^4] _Opticks_ in 1704. [^5] In _Opticks_, he coins the term, "spectrum" (from Latin for "image" or "apparition"), to describe the range of refracted light, which is where we get the modern term, "electromagnetic spectrum."

 Due to the crudeness of 1670s equipment, Newton did not notice that his spectrum was not actually continuous.
 There were tiny gaps in his refracted light.
 These gaps would go unnoticed for another 130 years.
-Exactly what these gaps are is the subject of this article.
+But what exactly were these gaps?

 ## Fraunhofer Lines